 Depreciation is calculated using the straight-line method based on the estimated useful life of the asset.
-Useful lives of the assets were changed in 2017, in order to provide more fair presentation of property and equipment.
+Useful lives of the assets were changed in 2022, in order to provide more fair presentation of property and equipment.
 The following depreciation rates have been applied during the current period:

 Useful life (years)

-2021 2020
+2022 2021

-Computers 5.0 5.0
+Computers 3.0 5.0

 Vehicles 5.0 5.0

+TBD based on lease Shorter of useful life

+contract validity and the term of

-Leasehold improvements Shorter of useful life and the term of underlying lease Shorter of useful life and the term of underlying lease
+Leasehold improvements term underlying lease

 Office equipment and other fixed assets 5.0 5.0